-Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in nonpayment of funds to the Group.
-The maximum credit risk exposure at 31 December 2014 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totals EUR 446.6 (2013: 386.5) million.
-The main risks relate to trade receivables as well as cash and cash equivalents and money market investments.
+Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in non-payment of funds to the Group.
+The maximum credit risk exposure at 31 December 2015 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 456.7 (2014: 446.6) million (Note 23).
+The main risks relate to trade receivables, cash and cash equivalents, and money market investments.